-The Pendennis brass band is well known for its strong team of individuals who play brass instruments ranging from horns, trombone, euphoniums and baritones, bases and percussionists as directed by the music director.
+The Pendennis brass band in Europe is well known for its strong team of individuals who play brass instruments ranging from horns, trombone, euphoniums and baritones, bases and percussionists as directed by the music director.
 Blowing your lungs into brass instruments not only creates melody of sounds that are aesthetically pleasing to listen to on their own but is very instrumental to music bands as a whole.

 From being called ‘Falmouth Town Band’ in the early nineties to the current Pendennis brass band, I grew up admiring this crew only that I didn’t know how I could find my way in as a member.
 However, my dreams came true four years ago when I managed to become a member of the famous Pendennis brass band.
 I joined in as a solo horn player.
 This was in 2012.